-Selecting the right cookstove for your humanitarian project or disaster relief is never easy.
+Selecting the right cookstove for your emergency preparation, humanitarian project or disaster relief work is never easy.
 There’s a fine line between choosing the right equipment for the environment (and all the challenges it provides) while also delivering a product that the recipients will actually use.

 When you choose clean cookstoves as part of an aid program, you need to pick the best equipment to suit the environment as well as the target user.